FHI – Affordable Mitigation To Avoid Expensive Litigation

 Doug earned his Certified Property Manager (CPM®) designation in 1978 from the Institute of Real Estate Management.
 He served as a member of the National Faculty of IREM for eight years, teaching Course 101, “Successful On-Site Management”, Course 301, “The Marketing and Management of Residential Property” and Course 400, “Managing Real Estate As An Investment”.
 A member of the National Apartment Association Education Institute National Faculty, Doug is a Senior Instructor for the NAAEI Advanced Instructor Training Course and also teaches the NALP, CAM, CAS and CAPS courses for NAAEI and many NAA affiliates.

-Doug is licensed as a Real Estate Broker in Florida and Georgia, certified as an Expert Fair Housing Instructor by the Commonwealth of Virginia, received his Synchronous Learning Expert (SLE) certification in 2006 and Certified Distance Learning Educator (CDEI) certification from ARELLO/IDECC in 2009.
+Doug is licensed as a Real Estate Broker in Florida, certified as an Expert Fair Housing Instructor by the Commonwealth of Virginia, received his Synchronous Learning Expert (SLE) certification in 2006 and Certified Distance Learning Educator (CDEI) certification from ARELLO/IDECC in 2009.